Skip to main content

 Background

 The Container Store Group, Inc. (TCSG) is a publicly traded Delaware corporation that owns and controls each of the other debtor entities in these Chapter 11 proceedings.
-Specifically, TCSG directly owns 100% of The Container Store, Inc. (TCS), which in turn owns 100% of TCS Gift Card Services, LLC (TCS Gift) and C Studio Manufacturing Inc (C Studio Inc).
+Specifically, TCSG directly owns 100% of The Container Store, Inc. (TCS), which in turn owns 100% of TCS Gift Card Services, LLC (TCS Gift) and C Studio Manufacturing, Inc. (C Studio Inc).
 C Studio Inc owns 100% of C Studio Manufacturing LLC (C Studio LLC).
-As discussed below, the Elfa subsidiaries (based in Sweden and Poland) are non-debtor entities operating in the ordinary course outside the Chapter 11 cases.
+The Elfa subsidiaries (based in Sweden and Poland) are non-debtor entities operating in the ordinary course outside the Chapter 11 cases.

 Corporate History